List of sports events affected by the virus from China

 Italy declares all sports events without spectators from March 4 to April 3.

 Iran suspends all sports events from Feb.
-24 for 10 days, except Pro League soccer matches behind closed doors.
+24 for 10 days, except Pro League soccer matches, no spectators.

 Tokyo Olympic training of volunteers in Japan postponed from February to May.